 Journal of the American Geriatric Society.

 Largent, Emily A.; Hey, Spencer Phillips; Harkins, Kristin; Hoffman, Allison K.; Joffe, Steven; Lima, Julie C.; London, Alex John; and Karlawish, Jason, "Ethical and Regulatory Issues for Embedded Pragmatic Trials Involving People Living with Dementia" (2020).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2208.